cahergil/myreads-book-tracking/README.md

-# MyReads: A Book Tracking App
+# MyReads: A Book Tracking App with React

 ### introduction

-The purpose of this project is to practice <strong>React</strong> and single page applications.
+The purpose of this project is to practice **React** and single page applications.
 The application represents a sort of personal library with 3 shelves to categorize the books:
 - Currently reading
 - Want to read